mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/introductionDevelopement.rst

-Introduction Developement
+Introduction Development
 -------------------------

-This and the folowing sections deal with developement specific themes.
+This and the following sections deal with development specific topics.

 Clone the Git-Repository, install the requirements and fire up the Webserver for developement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~